 If you’re a high-risk merchant, an aggregated account is almost always a bad fit.
 In this case, it’s essential to understand the risks and look into the services from a high-risk merchant account provider.

-PayPal is a good example of a type of payment method that can be restrictive to your customers.
+PayPal is an excellent example of a type of payment method that can be restrictive to your customers.
 If you’re only using PayPal to accept payments for your goods and services, that is the only method your customers can use.
 They will not have the option to use any other means of payment.
 Although customers can have their bank account, credit card, or debit card connected to PayPal, they still have to have a PayPal account to pay them.

 Stripe & Square

 Both of these electronic aggregators will allow you to accept a variety of payment forms, unlike PayPal.
 They are payment processors that can accept different payment methods.
-However, Stripe is exclusively for online payment processing, while Square can accommodate both online and brick-and-mortar stores.
+However, Stripe is exclusively for online payment processing, while Square can accommodate online and brick-and-mortar stores.

 To get an online merchant account, all you need to do is go to the merchant account provider’s website and submit an application.
-You will need to provide some paperwork, and they will likely require information about your personal credit, along with any merchant history if you have it.
-Here are some examples of what you’ll likely need to provide:
+You will need to provide some paperwork, and they will likely require information about your credit, along with any merchant history if you have it.
+Here are some examples of what you’ll probably need to provide:

 - Certificate of Incorporation